glazai/BlackBox-Attack-Triage-Lab/red_team/recon/recon_notes.md

 1524	Backdoor Shell	netcat-like bind shell	Exploitable backdoor, port already open Others	RPC, VNC, PostgreSQL, IRC	Many additional legacy services detected for future recon

-Outline : The host is vulnerable to all sorts of attacks.
+Outline: The host is vulnerable to all sorts of attacks.
 There is minimal hardening.
 Services like FTP, HTTP and Tomcat present immediate redd team oportunities

 Output saved to: nmap_scan.txt